hackerman-rs/TikTokApi-Async/README.md

 support is not provided, but if you find a bug, make an issue, and let me know at tiktokapi-async@viomck.com, you might just find it fixed.

-the original README is below, s/TikTokApi/TikTokApi-Async for installation.
+the original README is below, s/TikTokApi/TikTokApi-Async for the package name.

 # Unofficial TikTok API in Python